Werner Herzog: Early life and background

-At an early age, he experienced a dramatic phase in which he converted to Catholicism, which only lasted a few years.
+At an early age, he experienced a dramatic phase in which he converted to Catholicism, which lasted only a few years.
 He started to embark on long journeys, some on foot.
-Around this time, he knew he would be a filmmaker and learned the basics from a few pages in an encyclopedia which provided him with "everything I needed to get myself started" as a filmmaker—that, and the 35 mm camera he stole from the Munich Film School.
+Around this time, he knew he would be a filmmaker and learned the basics from a few pages in an encyclopedia that provided him with "everything I needed to get myself started" as a filmmaker—that, and the 35 mm camera he stole from the Munich Film School.
 In the commentary for Aguirre, the Wrath of God, he says, "I don't consider it theft.
 It was just a necessity.
 I had some sort of natural right for a camera, a tool to work with".

 During Herzog's last years of high school, no production company was willing to take on his projects, so he worked night shifts as a welder in a steel factory to earn the funds for his first featurettes.
 When he finished school, but before he formally graduated, he followed his girlfriend to Manchester, England, where he spent several months and learned to speak English.
 He found the language classes pointless and "fled".
 After graduating from high school, he was intrigued by the post-independence Congo, but in attempting to travel there, reached only the south of Sudan before falling seriously ill.
-While already making films, he had a brief stint at Munich University, where he studied history and literature.
-Herzog subsequently moved to Pittsburgh, Pennsylvania, in order to study at Duquesne University.
+While already making films, he had a brief stint at the University of Munich, where he studied history and literature.
+Herzog subsequently moved to Pittsburgh, Pennsylvania, to study at Duquesne University.